-Source: ccNSO Report To The Board (November 2007)
+Source: ccNSO Report to the Board (November 2007)

-- 99. Discussion: Representatives in each geographic region likely have different perspectives regarding the composition of their region depending on the community of which they are a part.
-[Here is where survey data could be particularly useful] - 100.
+- 106. Discussion: Representatives in each geographic region likely have different perspectives regarding the composition of their region depending on the community of which they are a part. - 107.
 Options and Impacts: Maintaining the present composition of the African Region would likely impact few ICANN resources in any particular community.
-It is hoped and expected that African representation will continue to increase over time but that is an incremental resource increase rather than a strategic one. - 101.
+It is hoped and expected that African representation will continue to increase over time but that is an incremental resource increase rather than a strategic one. - 108.
 The WG has also heard, however, at least one proposal that could impact the African region in some way.
 In forum comments on the Initial Report, Dr. Al-Zoman says an Arab Region should be created under the ICANN Geographical Regions framework.
 He says this is necessary to allow the Arab community to participate intelligently and fruitfully in ICANN.
-Creation of such a region would likely reduce the number of countries in the African Region.
+Creation of such a region would potentially reduce the number of countries in the African Region.34

-Number of Regions
+Number of Regions: